Financial Planning Issues and Australian Expatriates

 Expats will often accrue pension funds overseas during their career and particular care needs to be taken when considering any transfer to Australia, to ensure it happens in a tax effective fashion.
 In that regard, it is important that expats pursue advice before again becoming resident for Australian tax purposes.

-The fact that non-concessional superannuation contributions have recently been reduced significantly and typically require a “work test” to be met from age 65, also strengthens the need to plan for superannuation and retirement well in advance of any physical return to Australia.
+The fact that non-concessional superannuation contributions have recently been reduced significantly and currently requires that a “work test” to be met from age 65 strengthens the need to plan for superannuation and retirement well in advance of any physical return to Australia.